DATA USE AGREEMENT for the State Databases from the Healthcare Cost and Utilization Project Agency for Healthcare Research and Quality

 The information above is maintained by AHRQ only for the purpose of enforcement of this Agreement and for notification in the event data errors occur.

-Note to Purchaser: Shipment of the requested data product will only be made to the person who signs this Agreement, unless special arrangements that safeguard the data are made with AHRQ or its agent.
+Note to data purchasers: Shipment of the requested data product will only be made to the person who signs this Agreement, unless special arrangements that safeguard the data are made with AHRQ or its agent.

 HCUP Central Distributor